How to Avoid Getting Tricked by IRS Scam Calls

 I hung up immediately, reported his number to both the Treasury Inspector General for Tax Administration, and the FTC, and went on my life.

-For the first time ever, the IRS has contracted with four private debt collection agencies to allow them to start collecting back taxes from people the IRS hasn’t been able to locate.
+For the first time ever, in 2017, the IRS has contracted with four private debt collection agencies to allow them to start collecting back taxes from people the IRS hasn’t been able to locate.

 This is literally the first time they’ve ever agreed to outsource ANY of their collections activity, and it’s important that everyone is aware of it because it’s going to lead to tons of confusion.